A tool for all Weight Engineering

 The weight distribution curve can be displayed in all directions, exported to most common stability software, and show positions of item CG and do a profile overlay.

 Moment of inertia and gyration can be calculated for the vessel.
 Object inertia are approximated.

 QA methods including screening of duplicates and values out of bounds are included.

 The weight database can be visualized in 3D in an internal3D viewer, via a Rhino3D plugin, or via a NavisWorks plugin.

 This allows you to check the model for mistakes.
 You can select any of the displayed objects in 3D and get information about the weight item.
 In Navisworks, the weight model may be loaded along with model geometry.

 Licenses on Rhino3D and Navisworks are needed in addition to the ShipWeight license to use the plugins in these tools.

 Monitoring of weight and CG during the course of the project can be done using built-in functions and GUI’s in the software to compare revisions and analyze deviations.

-The Compare Window to compare any revision or project, and any number of revisions or projects and allows the user to drill down into single items and find deviations and impacts.
+E.g. the Compare Window give the user possibility to compare multiple revisions and/or projects.
+Here the user can drill down into single items and find deviations and impacts.

 Reports templates are delivered to get trendlines, pie charts and bar charts for the weight and CG data for the project.
 Further, reports can be customized to detail to make sure we meet the customers need of reporting.